ESF College Connect and Skills for Industry

 Staff contact – Megan Esler [email protected]

-Skills for Industry will target the economically inactive and long term unemployed and will be operational during 2018 – 2022.
-During this period Belfast Met will target over 200 people a year supporting their integration into further education and employment.
+Skills for Industry (SfI) will target the economically inactive and long term unemployed and will be operational during 2018 – 2022.
+During this period our target will be to reach out to over 200 people a year through SfI initiatives supporting programme participants aspirations to further their journey into education and employment.

 The project will provide a bridge into level 2 provision and further apprenticeship opportunities.
 Delivery will be underpinned by a comprehensive support network provided by Skills Support Coaches.